craterdog/go-collection-framework/CONVENTIONS.md

 ```

 Note that an encapsulated type may be chosen over a pure structured type even if
 read-update access to all attributes is allowed.
+This leads us to constrained
+types.

 #### Constrained Types
 The constrained type approach allows constraints to be enforced on specific